Giants vs. Mariners Player Props Betting Odds

-Player prop bet options for LaMonte Wade Jr, Julio Rodriguez and others are listed when the San Francisco Giants host the Seattle Mariners at Oracle Park on Tuesday (first pitch at 4:35 PM ET).
+Those looking to place a player prop wager can find odds on LaMonte Wade Jr, Julio Rodriguez and others in the San Francisco Giants-Seattle Mariners matchup at Oracle Park on Wednesday at 9:05 PM ET.

 Bet on this matchup or its props with BetMGM!